DuqueDeTuring/books2explore/readme.md

 - Essentials of Programming Languages (The MIT Press) by Daniel P. Friedman
 - Ethics and the Limits of Philosophy	Ethics and the Limits of Philosophy by Bernard Williams (Paperback)
 - Ethnicity, Inc. (Chicago Studies in Practices of Meaning) by John L. Comaroff
+- The Evangelicals: The Struggle to Shape America.
+Frances Fitzgerald.
+(Ref “Jesus and John Wayne”, chapter 5,19)
 - Every Thing Must Go: Metaphysics Naturalized by James Ladyman
 - Everyday Chaos: The Mathematics of Unpredictability, from the Weather to the Stock Market: Clegg, Brian: 9780262539692
 - Everything Was Forever, Until It Was No More por Alexei Yurchak (Mencionado en artículo https://americanaffairsjournal.org/2017/08/development-delusion-foreign-aid-inequality/)